4WD SELF DRIVE MULTI DAY

 With a guaranteed variety of tracks, diverse stunning scenery, local area commentary, authentic high country food and legendary experiences this expedition brings it all together.

-ITINERARY THREE DAY TAG ALONG TOUR
+ITINERARY THREE DAY SELF DRIVE TOUR

 Includes Skippers Canyon, a private high country sheep station and the Old Woman and Old Man Range.

 Meet at Skippers turn off up Coronet Peak Road for safety briefing.